 You may also perform a manual backup of your data by selecting Export from the App menu.
 This will export your SplashID Database in vID format to whatever location you select.
 You will be given the option to set a password as well, which will encrypt the data and require the password to import it.

-The SplashID database file is automatically saved to the SplashID directory on your hard drive each time you exit the application.
-You may back up this file as an added precaution in case of a hard drive failure.
-To restore the backup file simply copy it into the SplashID directory.
+The SplashID database is automatically saved to the SplashID application folder on your macOS hard drive each time you exit the application.
+You may back up the complete application data folder contents as an added precaution in case of a hard drive failure.
+To restore the backup file simply copy it back into the SplashID directory.
 Then the next time you launch SplashID it will open the file.
-This file is stored here:
+The application data folders are listed below.

 It seems like every day you hear about a new hacking incident or data breach, and you know you should be combing through your SplashID records, changing your old or weak passwords, and of course, making sure you’re not using the same passwords on multiple sites.
 That’s what you should be doing, but the task is too often put off since it can be time-consuming and overwhelming.